jetperch/joulescope_front_panels/README.md

 ## License

-All designes are released under the permissive Apache 2.0 license.
+All Joulescope front-panel designs are released under the permissive Apache 2.0 license.